-Anxiety, anger, crying, stress, fatigue.
-Any over whelming emotions can set the wheels in motion.
+Any overwhelming emotions can set the wheels in motion.

-Over the years, they seemed to change – a lot.
-And because of the extreme pain that hit, I found it hard to single out the triggers.
-Once I found a triptan that worked for me, I was slowly able to determine the triggers causing the symptoms.
+Over the years, my triggers changed – A LOT!
+And because of the extreme pain that hit, I found it hard to single out specific triggers that triggered me 100% of the time.

-me is keeping a Migraine Diary.
+me was to keep a detailed Migraine Diary.
 Please click on the link to download and use my version.
 Keeping track is important because your triggers can be cumulative.
 Keep a food diary too as foods can accumulate into a trigger for 4 days prior to your attack.

-Having finally accepted my many triggers, I recently have been much more assertive with reducing my exposure to them by asking people not to smoke around me.
+Having finally learned (and accepted) my numerous triggers, I have been much more assertive with reducing my exposure to them by asking people not to smoke around me.
 I have had to ask fellow students, clients and friends not to wear perfume around me.